 Your story is a great story!

 Perhaps it's an untold story, but it's an award-winning story!
-Your story is a page-turner, a chart-topper, an epic tale likely filled with intrigue, adventure, success, disappointment, sadness, happiness, trials, overcoming trials, and everything makes a best-seller.
+Your story is a page-turner, a chart-topper, an epic tale likely filled with intrigue, adventure, success, disappointment, sadness, happiness, trials, overcoming trials, and everything that makes a best-seller.
 It is a story worth telling, so why not tell it?
 That’s what I am doing today.
 Well, I’m telling a part of it … the cancer part.

 Every meaningful story has a conflict, a victory, and the scars of battle to remind us of its value.
 But it is really in the telling of the story that the story truly becomes meaningful.
 The story is not meaningful on its own.
 We give it meaning by the value we place on each memory.
 After all, we lived it.
 It’s our story.
 We can bring the color; we can bring the story to life!
 For these reasons, I love to tell my story, share my scars (not the literal ones), and show you where I placed the value.

 I wish I could share my story in person.
-I can tell a good story and I have a quite few of them.
+I can tell a good story and I have quite a few of them.
 I tell them with passion, and my passion makes the story believable ... like I lived them ... wait, I did!
 I can talk about the feelings because I felt them!
 I can share the highs and the lows because I experienced each one.
 I asked the questions.
 I heard the answers.
 My breast cancer made me “bosom buddies” with women around the world, and though we don’t really know one another, we know one another.
 Our stories are all different, though similar, and all unique and yet much the same.
 I chose a radical mastectomy and others chose differently, but we all faced decisions that would change our lives forever.

-As a two-time cancer survivor, I joke, saying “I’m hard to kill!”
-I talk about living to be 100 years old because each day has more meaning now.
+As a two-time cancer survivor (I joke, saying “I’m hard to kill!”), I talk about living to be 100 years old because each day has more meaning now.
 Oh, I’m ready to go, but I am going to go kickin’ and screamin.’

 Did you know that every month has a cancer to be aware of?
 Yes, there is an actual Calendar of Cancer Awareness Months (see here: www.choosehope.com)